Holmes, Berger lead No. 8 Indiana past Southern Illinois - WHIZ News

 Holmes went 8 for 12 from the field.
 She also had a team-high seven rebounds.

+“We weren’t complacent and we improved from the Western Michigan game, which is what we wanted to see,” Holmes said.
+“I thought it was good intensity on both ends of the ball.”

-Nicole Cardano-Hillary had 11 points, four assists and four rebounds for the Hoosiers (10-2).
+Nicole Cardano-Hillary had 11 points, four assists and four rebounds for Indiana.

 Payton McCallister led Southern Illinois with 10 points, but Makenzie Silvey was limited to nine points on 4-of-15 shooting.
 Silvey was named Missouri Valley Conference player of the week after she averaged 21.7 points in three games last week.

-Indiana dominated the first half, outscoring Southern Illinois 38-8.
+“Ali has the assignment of guarding the best perimeter player,” Moren said.
+“When she came out, one of the first things out of our mouths was what a great job she did defensively on that young lady.
+Nothing was easy for (Silvey) and that was the goal.”

+Indiana led 38-8 at halftime.
 The Salukis went 4 for 27 from the field over the first two quarters.

 BIG PICTURE